AVeselovski/le-portfolio/README.md

-# Next.js portfolio site / dev notes bank
+# Next.js portfolio site

 ## What is this?

-This shall act as a personal "portfolio" website, and a personal "junk" (dev notes) bank, where "posts" shall be personal ramblings and notes ("How to setup i18n in Next", a bunch of useful Rails commands and gotchas, etc) for future reference.
-These will be in a typical dev blog post format in order to force **better notes** (_compared to cryptic out of context snippets in some Notes app_).
-Hopefully this will ensure easier digestion in the future.
+Trying out Next.js with a portfolio website template of sorts.
 Since most articles and docs (including Vercel official) on the subject of learning Next.js revolves around building a blog, might just as well...

 `¯\_(ツ)_/¯`

-## Next.js

-Done with Next.js with the purpose of learning & testing out Next.js capabilities.
-Kind of a playground.

 ## Setting up